 If you loved the thrill of watching Indian Matchmaking then you might want to catch this collaborative project between Condé Nast India and Netflix India.
 The Big Day is a reality show portraying the glitzy and unbelievably extravagant weddings of elite Indians.

-The show has received a multitude of reactions, from critiques on upper class privilege, to compliments on the lavish nature elite Indian weddings.
-So, If you're deciding on whether to watch it or not, here are some reviews for you to read and consider beforehand.
+The show has received a multitude of reactions, from critiques on upper class privilege, to compliments on the lavish nature of elite Indian weddings.
+So, If you’re deciding on whether to watch it or not, here are some reviews for you to read and consider beforehand.

 Have you seen #TheBigDayOnNetflix yet?
 It’s a new docu-series taking you behind the scenes of Millenials’ Indian weddings.
 Your heart will fill up with joy watching Daniel and Tyrone paying homage to their Indian roots. #LoveIsLove @NetflixUK pic.twitter.com/5J90qOq6rN— ClubKali (@clubkali) February 14, 2021

 By modern Indian couples did you mean Crazy Rich Modern Indian Couples?— S Saxena (@MissSaxena_) February 14, 2021

 Watched Ep 1 of @CondeNast‘s The Big Day on @netflix.
 While the weddings and couples are gorgeous, I wish media portrayal would be more realistic and considerate + we’re in a pandemic.
 Couples already struggling to include family and can’t get the weddings they want. #TheBigDay— Grishma Jena (@DebateLover) February 14, 2021

 Watching #TheBigDay on Netflix coz yeah I am obsessed with weddings and Bollywood style weddings!
 And the level of details and luxury!
 Omg!
 I just want to know how much all of this cost!!!— Chilel Aissitou 🇸🇳 (@Odetofashion) February 14, 2021